Qirky/Troop/README.md

 	python run-client.py --mode SonicPi

-Currently requires Sonic-Pi to be open on your computer.
+Requires Sonic-Pi to be open on your computer.

 **Other**